-LSL entitlements in NSW is governed by the Long Service Leave Act 1955 (‘the Act’).
-The Act states that;
+Long service leave in NSW is governed by the Long Service Leave Act 1955 (NSW) (‘the Act’).
+The Act provides that:

-The Act also entails provisions for pro-rata entitlements after 5 years, if the employee resigns as a result of illness, incapacity or domestic or other pressing necessity.
-Bonuses and commissions are averaged out and included in the LSL payment for employees that are earning less than $144,000 per year.
+The Act also entails provisions for pro-rata entitlements after 5 years.
+These apply if the employee resigns as a result of illness, incapacity or domestic or other pressing necessity.
+Bonuses and commissions are averaged out and included for employees that are earning less than $144,000 per year.
 To calculate your long service leave payment, NSW Industrial Relations has a useful calculator here.

 John has been working at an accounting firm for 17 years.
 After having worked there for 10 years, he took 8 weeks of paid long service leave.
 For the additional 7 years he has been working, he has accumulated 4 weeks of long service leave.
 This will accrue to 8 weeks if he stays on at his firm for a further 3 years.